chakeresa/recipe_microservice/README.md

 {'error': 'Food type must be provided as a "q" query param'}
 ```

-### Return the associated Recipe with a particular number of ingredients as JSON.
+### Return all recipes with a particular number of ingredients as JSON.
 Request:
 ```
 GET /api/v1/recipes/ingredient_search?q=2